oroinc/documentation/commerce/admin_guide/landing_commerce/product/products/global_gallery.rst

 .. begin

-You can choose whether to use popup or inline view for the image gallery in the storefront.

 To configure image gallery options globally:

 1. Navigate to the system configuration (click **System > Configuration** in the main menu).